 E1355 Contract Law

 E1412 Environmental Issues

 PLO0918 Residential New Construction

 E046 Zoning & Building Codes

-This course will prepare the student for the real estate salesperson & brokers exam.
+This course will prepare the student for the real estate salesperson and/or broker's exam.

 Click here for more details.

 We provide the EPA-Hud and MASS-DOS RRP certification course.
-This course is a state and federal requirement and manditory of all contractors in the United States.
-Painters, Electricians, Plumbers, Carpenters, Renovators, etc.
+This course is a state and federal requirement and mandatory for all contractors in the U.S., including Painters, Electricians, Plumbers, Carpenters, Renovators.

 Federal law will require contractors that disturb lead-based paint in homes, child care facilities and schools, built before 1978 to be certified and follow specific work practices to prevent lead contamination.

 You will receive an RRP certificate at the completion of the 8 hour one day course.